Do you ever find yourself working for clients that pay you less than you’re worth?

 One trick I found to expedite this part of the research process is to use a keyword research tool such as Ahrefs to find topics that are low competition.
 Then think of an angle on that topic that is unique to you.
-This is how I did this for an article on reducing customer acquisition costs, which led to a business lead when my apprentice did outreach on that article.

 3. With my relationships – My best leads have always come from referrals.
 As I build relationships through my blog, I begin to get leads from those people.

 There isn’t an easy way to do research on who will give you the most leads.
 However if you focus just on building relationships as you blog, you’ll find looking back who helps you the most.
 From there, you can spend more time on those relationships as you consider ways you can help them grow too.